ashu3103/go-compiler-notes/middle-end/00-escape-analysis/04-solving/03-outlives.md

 ## Constraints

 - If the location `root` is marked with the `attrEscapes` attribute, it is guaranteed to outlive `other`.
 - Go cannot reliably predict what a caller does with returned values (function result parameters).
 Therefore, it conservatively assumes that any such value may escape to the heap.
 Consequently, if `l.paramOut == true`, `root` is considered to outlive `other`.
+[Easter Egg]
 - When both `root` and `other` are in the same function, `root` will outlive `other` if it was declared outside the scope of `other`.
 For example:
     ```go
     var root *int